dustin/dustin.sallings.org/_posts/2021-06-23-monads-are-tedious-in-go.markdown

   pure . show $ ai + bi
 ```

-This does the same thing -- we'll either get ai as an int, or it'll
+This does the same thing -- we'll either get `ai` as an int, or it'll
 short-circuit the rest of the function and return the error we got
 from trying to parse the value.  i.e., it does all the `if err != nil
 { return err }` bits for you.

-Much like in the iniital version, `ai` is the `Int` form of of the
+Much like in the initial version, `ai` is the `Int` form of of the
 `String` `a` as `bi` is for `b`.  `ai` and `bi` are arguments to
 lambda functions that do stuff with those `Int` values.
 It should be
 clear here that there's no possible way to get `ai` if `readInt`